Colorado elopement guide

 Only a few states allow you to marry yourselves without an officiant, and Colorado is one of them.
 Pennsylvania, Washington D.C., California, Illinois, Kansas, Maine, Nevada, and Wisconsin all have some variations of self-solemnizing, but these states have stricter requirements than Colorado.
 Learn how to apply for a marriage license from the Boulder County Recording Division, but keep in mind that each county has slightly different rules for applying.

 What does this mean in practice?
 It means that you don’t have to hire an officiant for your ceremony, which opens up a whole new set of options for locations.
 Want to exchange your vows at an alpine lake at sunrise?
 You don’t need to pay someone for the whole four-hour hike just to lead a 15-minute ceremony.
-You can of course still hire an officiant if you want, and many couples do—especially when having a ceremony with guests.
+You can of course still hire an officiant if you want, and many couples do—especially when having a ceremony with guests—but it’s not required.

 You don’t need witnesses